• Skip to primary navigation

 • Oil - Any neutral cooking oil works here.
 I recommend an oil with a high smoke point, like avocado oil or canola oil, since your chicken will be finished on the grill over medium-high heat.

-How long to marinate chicken
+How to make Mexican grilled chicken

 Making Mexican grilled chicken marinade and cooking on a grill.

-The purpose of the marinade isn't to permeate to the center of the chicken (this is actually a myth!), so it doesn't need to sit for a long period of time.
+The purpose of a marinade - The purpose of the marinade isn't to permeate to the center of the chicken (this is actually a myth!), so it doesn't need to sit for a long period of time.
 Instead, the marinade is meant to be the first thing that cooks when it hits the grill, creating a caramelized, flavorful crust on your chicken.
 Here's a great article with more information on marinades: Bon Appetit - How long to marinate chicken

 Close up of pollo asado on a white serving plate.